usaid-cs/yesterday-i-learned/random.md

 1. ["Your mother was a hamster and your father smelt of elderberries!"](https://www.youtube.com/watch?v=cAy4zULKFDU) meant "your mother is a whore / makes many babies and your father is a drunk".
 1. "Dabbing" is supposed to be you sneezing into your shoulder (because you smoked cannibis oil, i.e. dabbing), and also handing the dab to the next person.
 Information provided by /u/submortimer.
 1. [Sloe gin](https://en.wikipedia.org/wiki/Sloe_gin) is not slow gin.
 Sloe gin is made by soaking sloes (a fruit like plums) in gin.
-1. A police from [where's the little girl](http://www.huffingtonpost.com/2011/11/11/save-miranda-police-video_n_1088723.html) video was actually fired for being involved in inappropriate humour.
+1. A police from [where's the little girl](http://www.huffingtonpost.com/2011/11/11/save-miranda-police-video_n_1088723.html) video was once fired for being involved in inappropriate humour.
 1. [Religion websites see the most expensive phone users, and Adult and pornography websites see the least expensive phone users.](https://www.scientiamobile.com/page/smartphone-price-website-category) Conclusion: if you want a cheaper phone, you should masturbate furiously.
 100% legit advice.
 1. Abraham Weber started everything [in Waterloo].
 1. [Abraham Erb](https://en.wikipedia.org/wiki/Abraham_Erb) built a mill, an act of founding Waterloo (1816).